-accessassociations.org/partnership

-GOOD COUNSEL

-Manage your risk when hosting meetings abroad

-NONPROFIT MANAGEMENT WITH FOR-PROFIT SAVVY

-By George Constantine As associations increase their activity outside the United States, the potential legal risk also increases.
+accessassociations.org/partnership GOOD COUNSEL Safe Passage Manage your risk when hosting meetings abroad By George Constantine As associations increase their activity outside the United States, the potential legal risk also increases.
 If you're looking to host a conference overseas, you may encounter an array of legal issues unique to the destination.
 Fortunately, the risks can be managed with assistance of legal counsel and other expert advisors.
 Here are five issues to consider before taking your meeting abroad.
 Determine whether the conference will impli-CATE LOCAL "DOING BUSINESS" AND TAX REGISTRATION AND PAYMENT REQUIREMENTS.
-At the outset, you'll need to confirm the duration of the conference; length of time that your employees will be "on the ties; whether you will use an outside contractor for planning and logistics; and whether due diligence has been conducted on third parties before engagement.
+At the outset, you'll need to confirm the duration of the conference; length of time that your employees will be "on the 19 Money & Business Mere use of a name or a logo outside the U.S. generally does not confer trademark rights. ground" for conference-related activities; whether you will use an outside contractor for planning and logistics; and whether due diligence has been conducted on third parties before engagement.
 A one-off conference in a non-U.S. location may not be enough to trigger local registration and payment rules, but a sustained or ongoing presence in a particular locale might.

-19 ASSOCIATIONS NOW 3/2013

-Mere use of a name or a logo outside the U.S. generally does not confer trademark rights.

-ground" for conference-related activi-

 2 PAY CLOSE ATTENTION TO CON-TRACTS WITH LOCAL VENUES AND OTHER MEETING SERVICES PROVIDERS to ensure that you negotiate favorable terms and that your organization is protected under U.S. law (as well as under local laws, as applicable).
 Questions about choice of law and venue for disputes are key in international contracts, as are provisions addressing apportionment of liability and indemnification.

-B ENSURE THAT YOUR INTELLECTUAL

-PROPERTY IS PROTECTED.
+ENSURE THAT YOUR INTELLECTUAL PROPERTY IS PROTECTED.
 The rest of the world (for the most part) is not like the United States where trademarks are concerned: Mere use of a name or a logo outside the U.S. generally does not confer trademark rights.
 Think about filing for protection of your marks in other countries at an early stage of your global growth to limit future problems.
 4 STUDY UP ON THE FOREIGN COR-RUPT PRACTICES ACT.
-The Justice Department has pursued claims of

-FCPA violations vigorously in recent vears, and associations are within its scope.
+The Justice Department has pursued claims of FCPA violations vigorously in recent years, and associations are within its scope.
 Similarly, the recently enacted United Kingdom Bribery Act is broad and presents a risk to associations doing business in the UK or that have a "nexus" to the UK.
 You can manage these risks through contract and careful due diligence of your contractors.
 5 DO NOT OVERLOOK INSURANCE COVERAGE.
 Your association's current policies may not extend to international claims without a specific endorsement.
 George Constantine is a partner with Venable LLP in Washington, DC.
-Email: geconstantine@venable.com

-THE FIX Your Office Space Ally

-When looking for prime commercial real estate. what should you consider before hiring a broker?

-Real estate is

-probably the largest single financial commitment an organization makes, says Thomas Fulcher, executive vice president at Studley a commercial real estate firm.
-So it's important to find a broker with your best interests at heart.
+Email: geconstantine@venable.com THE FIX Your Office Space Ally When looking for prime commercial real estate, what should you consider before hiring a broker?
+Real estate is probably the largest single financial commitment an organization makes, says Thomas Fulcher, executive vice president at Studley, a commercial real estate firm.
+So it's important to find a broker with your best Why hire a commercial real estate broker?

-estate broker?

-I think not having

-one is kind of like

-going to a murder

-trial without your

-The whole

-market around com-

-mercial real estate is

-complicated, and the

-level of knowledge

-needed to know that

-you're getting a good

-price and that you're

-ate deal requires a

-level of expertise

-that someone com-

-ing in from the cold

-wouldn't have.

-What should

-broker?

-you look for in a

-Someone you can

-trust, someone who

-knows the market.

-and someone who

-one who can under-

-You need some-

-is an effective

-communicator.

-lawyer.

-Why hire a

-them effectively to people on the other side-to the different commercial real landlords.
-And you need them to be able to communicate with your board.

-stand what your needs are and then

-can communicate

-What potential conflicts of interest can arise

-between a client and a real estate broker?
-The way broker

-compensation works, the more space you take,

-broker representing
+interests at heart.

+I think not having one is kind of like going to a murder trial without your lawyer.
+The whole market around commercial real estate is complicated, and the level of knowledge needed to know that you're getting a good price and that you're getting the appropriate deal requires a level of expertise that someone coming in from the cold wouldn't have.
+What should you look for in a broker?